vominhtri231/Notes/Java/JavaEE/JPA/EnityManager.md

 ## Application-Managed Entity Manager

-The persistence context is not propagated automatically (each entity manager will create a new, isolated persistent context) and the lifecycle of entity managers and the transaction are managed by the application itself.
+The persistence context is not propagated automatically, each time an entity manager is created , it will create a new, isolated persistent context.

-**NOTE:**

-* Container managed entity manager cannot be used if the transaction type is RESOURCE_LOCAL.
-* TOMCAT does not support JTA transaction out of the box, you could use standalone transaction manager such as Atomikos, JOTM, Bitronix, SimpleJTA, etc.

 ```java
 // Create entity manager factory